pajasevi/CSSnowflakes/README.md

 Demo: [http://pajasevi.github.io/CSSnowflakes/](http://pajasevi.github.io/CSSnowflakes/)

-CSS snowlakes for your website, no JS needed!!
+CSS snowflakes for your website, no JS needed!!
 Working in modern browsers using CSS animation (IE10+).

 Just add the code from __snippet.html__ to your webpage and enjoy beautiful falling snowflakes.
 Snowflakes should not be visible in older browsers, thus not breaking layout.